DEFINITION OF A FRINGE BENEFIT

 A fringe benefit is a benefit that is provided by an employer to an employee or their associate in respect of their employment.

-These benefits are not taxable to the employee; however, the employer may be liable to pay fringe benefits tax on the grossed up amount of the value of
+These benefits are not taxable to the employee; however, the employer may be liable to pay fringe benefits tax on the grossed-up amount of the value of the benefit.

 - Car fringe benefits;

 The FBT year runs from 1 April and finishes on 31 March and:

 - FBT is currently levied at 47% of the grossed-up value of a benefit